JakeWnuk/ptt/docs/USAGE.md

 multiple sources at the same time.
 The tool can also read additional files in a similar manner for some other options.

+There are some additonal notes when importing data:
+- Check for hidden characters in files that may cause issues. `Dos2unix` can be used to remove these characters.
+- When reading from standard input, the tool can detect chaining `ptt` commands when the `-v` flag is used.
+This can be used to pipe multiple commands together.
+- When reading from files, the tool can detect when `ptt` JSON output is used as input and will parse the JSON data.

 The `-f`, `-k`, `-r`, `-tf`, and `-u` flags can be used multiple times and have their collective values combined.
 The rest of the flags can only be used once.